Synthetic Identity Fraud

 What Are the Consequences of Synthetic Identity Theft?

-Synthetic identity theft affects the victims whose data is stolen and the institutions targeted for fraud.
+Synthetic identity theft affects the individual victims whose data is stolen and the institutions targeted for fraud.
 An individual or business whose identity is stolen may come under suspicion by authorities, potentially placing them in legal jeopardy.
 Even if they can prove their identity was stolen, they may face hassles when applying for credit cards or loans.
 Fortunately, as long as consumers report identity theft promptly, their financial liability for misuse of their accounts is limited to $50.

 How to Prevent Synthetic Identity Theft